The Hon Laurie Brereton joined the KFA Board in 2006 and became its Deputy Chairman in 2011.

 Maria Myers is Chairman of the Kimberley Foundation Australia.
 She is a director of the State Library of Victoria and Chairman of the State Library of Victoria Foundation.
-She is a director of Dunkeld Pastoral Company Pty Ltd and Loreto College Ballarat School Council and a member of St Mary’s College Council, University of Melbourne and The Nature Conservancy’s Advisory Council and member of the board of Old Parliament House.
+She is a director of Dunkeld Pastoral Company Pty Ltd and Loreto College Ballarat.
+She is a member of Council at St Mary’s College at the University of Melbourne and The Nature Conservancy’s Advisory Council and member of the board of Old Parliament House.
 She is a strong supporter and advocate of the Burnet Institute and the Australian String Quartet.
 Maria was awarded a Companion of the Order of Australia (AC) in the 2016 Australia Day Honours for the advancement of the understanding of Indigenous rock art and for her service to the community through philanthropic leadership.
 Maria joined the KFA Board in 2001 and served as Chairman of the Board from November 2009 until 28 September 2019.